Organize Your Family Documents

 Trying to find ways to preserving your family history documents can seem, at times, daunting.
 Do you keep a paper file system and numerous file cabinets around the room, or do you go digital?
 With the "Digital Age" well upon us however, keeping paper records just seems foreign to me.
 If I tried to keep a paper based file system to store all the documents and photos I have, my office area would look just like that in the photo to the right.

 Some in the “older” generation prefer to have things printed out on paper.
 Perhaps it is because we feel a little intimidated by computer technology.
-FamilySearch can certainly become a “file system” to store information for us.
+FamilySearch can certainly become a “file system” to store information for us, if we don’t have a lot of documents.
 Let’s explore some digital file system options.
+What I present is what works well for me.
+There are many different opinions on how others create their file systems.

 Paper Files vs Digital Files System